-The majority of Reality Interface functions return an integer, which is actually a numeric return code.
+Most Reality Interface functions return an integer, which is a numeric return code.
 This return code will have a value of zero if the function call is successful.
 If the function call is unsuccessful, the return code will have a non-zero value.
 A complete list of return codes and their meanings is given in Appendix A.